phac-nml/irida/doc/administrator/galaxy/setup.md

 Example scripts to configure Galaxy as a service can be found in the `contrib/` directory of Galaxy.
 Additional details can be found in the [Galaxy documentation][galaxy-production].
 This guide assumes a Redhat distribution so we will be working with `contrib/galaxy.fedora-init`, but scripts for other systems are available.

-1. Create a non-root user for Galaxy.
+1. If not already configured, create a non-root user for Galaxy.

    ```bash
    useradd --no-create-home --system galaxy-irida